jheising/lambpack/readme.md

 `lambdaHandlerFile` is the pathname of a .js file which contains your one and only Lambda.handler function.

-`outputZipFileName` is the pathname of the .zip file you want to output the results to.
+`outputZipFileName` is the pathname of the .zip file you want to output the package.

 `otherFiles` is a space or comma separated list of additional files or directories you may want to include within the deployment .zip file.